CedarsDSN/Galaxy_tutorial/docs/Secondary analysis/Quantification of reads.rst

    The successful run of featureCounts can be assessed within Galaxy by looking for the information button of your job

-The output of MultiQC on featureCounts results should contain a webpage which can be accessed from the history and downloaded to be viewed.
+The output of MultiQC on featureCounts results should contain a webpage that can be accessed from the history and downloaded to be viewed.
 At this stage, you are done with the primary and secondary analysis workflow and are ready with the expression table with which you can work with the tertiary analysis workflow.